Chapter 16 : Flowerpot Men on the Road

 One hindrance on this type of tour was the abundance of teenage girls who attended the shows, screaming and generally going berserk in their attempts to get at anyone who remotely resembled a musician.
 I was asked for an autograph by one young lady who then proceeded to rip my silver identity bracelet from my wrist and leg it.
 I fell down a staircase during the chase but managed to overtake her and retrieve it.

-On one memorable night I crept out of the venue just prior to curtain-up, together with Spencer Davis who had come to his old band mates in action.
+On one memorable night I crept out of the venue just prior to curtain-up, together with Spencer Davis who had come to see his old band mates in action.
 As we downed a quick beer in a local pub, a mob of screaming girls tore in.
 With the help of the landlord we escaped out of the back entrance and ran for the stage door, with the girls in hot pursuit.
 I got in first, closely followed by Spencer who became trapped with his arms outside the door.
 The ensuing tug-of-war was won by us, but the sleeve of Spencer’s nice new jacket had parted company with the shoulder!

 Being constantly on the road generally meant that we had little sleep and ate poor food.
 The digs were pretty abysmal as well, with the management saving money by booking us into the cheapest accommodation available.
 The bad diet and lack of sleep often led to a bad stomach and a greasy, spotty complexion, something which Ged and I tried to overcome by purchasing lady’s face packs.
 It was a hilarious sight to see us resting in the digs, faces whitened by thick face masks!
 Dry shampoo was another regular purchase to combat greasy, lank hair.